Akuli/python-tutorial/basics/using-functions.md

 >>>
 ```

-The error message complains that strings aren't callable because we
+The error message complains that strings aren't callable because we just
-just set `print` to the string `'hello'` and now we're trying to call
+set `print` to the string `'hello'` and now we're trying to call it like
-it like a function.
+a function.
 As you can see, **this is not a good idea** at all.
+Most
-Most editors (including IDLE) display built-in functions with a special
+[editors](editor-setup.md) display built-in functions with a special
-color so you don't need to worry about doing this accidentally.
+color, so you don't need to worry about doing this accidentally.

 Exit out of Python and start it again, and `print("Hello World!")`
 should work normally.